exponea/exponea-android-sdk/Documentation/firebase.md

 2. **Generate a new private key**.
 Locate the FCM service account you created in the previous step, then select `Actions` > `Manage Keys`.
 Select `Add Key` > `Create new key`.
 Download the JSON key file.

-3. **Add the Firebase Cloud Messaging integration** to your Engagement project.
-In Engagement, navigate to `Data & Assets` > `Integration`.
+3. **Add the Firebase Cloud Messaging integration** to your {user.mkg} project.
+In {user.mkg}, navigate to `Data & Assets` > `Integration`.
 Click on `Add new integration` and select `Firebase Cloud Messaging` for sending push notifications via the push notification node.
 Please note that if you’d like to send push notifications via webhooks, you must select `Firebase Service Account Authentication` instead.
 ![](https://raw.githubusercontent.com/exponea/exponea-android-sdk/main/Documentation/images/firebase-1.png)

 4. **Insert the key from step 2** into the Firebase Cloud Messaging integration settings page in the `Service Account JSON Credentials` field.
 Click on `Save integration`.